 Even better, unlike huge institutional money managers, we don't have to perform every quarter.
 We don't have to jump on every fad or pretend to be "active" out of a fear of falling behind.
 We don't worry what our manager or clients think of us.
 We can focus on buying the best companies at the cheapest prices.

 Don't look this gift horse in the mouth

 Digging up these rare values is what I -- along with Philip Durell and thousands of "small" value investors -- do every day at Motley Fool Inside Value.
 Sadly, too many individual investors do not fully exploit these advantages and, as a result, never reach their true potential to trounce the market.

 Trust me -- you do not want to be one of those underachievers.
 Fortunately, by simply avoiding these four common mistakes -- all of which I've made myself at some point -- you can dramatically increase your long-term returns.

 Mistake No. 1: Trying to time the market

 It's a great idea, except that it doesn't work.
 Over the short term, price changes are essentially random.
 People are masters at spotting patterns even in random data.
-Look at a chart long enough and a winning strategy will appear -- only to evaporate when real money is at stake.
-You win sometimes with such a strategy.
-And you lose sometimes.
+Look at a chart long enough, and a winning strategy will appear -- only to evaporate when real money is at stake.
+You win sometimes with such a strategy, but you also lose sometimes.
 So it goes with random events.

 When investing, you want your results to be less like the flip of a coin and more like the flip of a cat.
 There's some chance of the poor kitty bonking his head, but the smart money says that he'll land on his feet.
 So don't time the market.
 Focus on a proven strategy like value investing, where the expected return is significantly higher than average.